 Javier Galindo is an architect and designer based in New York City.
-He was born in Havana, Cuba in 1980.
+He was born and raised in Havana, Cuba.

 His practice investigates the role of impermanence and fragmentation in architectural discourse and expression.
-Working with form and color as allegorical instruments, the work aims to produce ambiguous and simultaneous readings, accompanied by sublime effects.
+Using form and color as allegorical instruments, the work aims to produce incomplete, ambiguous and simultaneous readings, accompanied by sublime effects.

 He has also practiced professionally in other design firms in Miami and San Francisco.